cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 We will need to index the bam files we want to use:

 ```
-samtools index H3K4me3.bam samtools index Input.bam
+samtools index H3K4me3.bam
+samtools index Control.bam
 ```

-To analyse the ChIP-seq profile, the first step is to create a bigwig file from the BAM file that is going to be used for plotting, normalised by the Input, using bamCompare:
+To analyse the ChIP-seq profile, the first step is to create a bigwig file from the BAM file that is going to be used for plotting, normalised by the Control, using bamCompare:

 ```
 bamCompare --help

-bamCompare -b1 H3K4me3.bam -b2 Input.bam -o Log2Ratio_H3K4me3_INPUT.bw
+bamCompare -b1 H3K4me3.bam -b2 Control.bam -o Log2Ratio_H3K4me3_INPUT.bw -p 6
 ```

 Then create a matrix, which is required for plotting the ChIP profiles, with